Post updated on June 09, 2020

 - Bed and meals for free

-Of course, these conditions are not fixed and depend on the mission in question (work on the farm, hostels) and… on you!
+Of course, these conditions are not mandatory and depend mainly on the mission in question (work on the farm, hostels) and… on you!

 Find a mission